opendp/tumult-docs/public/analytics/v0.7/_sources/howto-guides/bigquery/parameters.rst.txt

 .. note:: Replace the bucket, input, and output with the values
     specific to your project.

-Now, recall our Tufts Analytics program defined :ref:`earlier<bigquery inputs and outputs>`.
+Now, recall our Tumult Analytics program defined :ref:`earlier<bigquery inputs and outputs>`.

 .. code-block:: python